 Grow the Mesh

 If you are able to contribute vertical resources to the mesh backbone, we want to talk to you!
 We're looking for locations to install 5.8/2.4 GHz AREDN equipment to expand the backbone and local service footprint throughout the metro Richmond area.
-If you've got a tower at home or have a good lead on a facility that may be able to host a node, please contact the Technical Committee!
+If you've got a tower at home or have a good lead on a facility that may be able to provide some rooftop or tower space for a 501c(3), please contact the Technical Committee.

 About the RATS Chesterfield Node

-The RATS Chesterfield AREDN node consists of three Ubiqiti Rocket M5 data radios, each connected to Airmax 120-degree sector antennas.
+The RATS Chesterfield AREDN node consists of three Ubiquiti Rocket M5 data radios, each connected to Airmax 120-degree sector antennas.
 The data radios and antennas are 200 feet up the WCVE-TV tower and are connected to the RATS repeater rack via Ubiquiti ToughCableCARRIER CAT6.
-Like the RATS repeaters, the mesh equipment is served by emergency power.
+Like the RATS repeaters, the mesh equipment is served by UPS battery and diesel generator power.